This is an alternative firmware for the Riden WiFi module that provides Modbus TCP and SCPI support as well as a web interface.

 inst.read_termination = "\n"

-VXI-11 does not have this problem, since every command requires an ACK.
+VXI-11 does not have this problem, since the commands are handled synchronously, and every command requires an ACK.

-You may also put a small perforated PCB on top of the ESP metal housing (do not cover the antenna!) with the required resistors and maybe buttons.
+Either you solder on the needed components and pins directly to the WiFi module, either you put a small PCB on top of the ESP metal housing (do not cover the antenna!) with the required resistors and maybe buttons, and connect that PCB to the WiFi module.

-Whatever you use, in order to flash the device, you will need the following:
+Whatever you use, in order to program the device, you will need the following:

 - connect your serial link to GND, RX, TX (on the existing header)

-- during boot, connect GPIO0 to GND for a short period, and after that, pull it to 3V3 via a resistor (10k).
+- during boot, connect GPIO0 (aka PGM) to GND for a short period, and after that, pull it to 3V3 via a resistor (10k).
 A push button may be helpful here.

 Firmware files will be released on GitHub as part of the repository.